gamazonlab/MOTPEC/README.md

 A linear regression equation after confonding factors adjusted is used to estimate the association between expression and BMI.
 MOTPEC does this on observed expression, predicted expression and baseline expression respectively.
 The script do_DGE.R is used to realize above work, and DGE results will be stored in ~/MOTPEC/data/output/b_beta.Rdata

 ### step6: predict the tissue-specific expression
+The script get_predicted_expression.R is designed to get other tissues' expression by coefficents trained by us.
+Here, expression is necessary.
+Splicing, APA event, genetic variants are optional.

 ## Required Packages
 For the code the following R-packages needs to be installed